armor182/Sample-Analysis/README.md

-This is the sample for NeoBoard Interview.
+This is the sample for the NeoBoard interview.
+Please refer to:
-Referring:
-1. 'Analysis Report' for Project Report
-2. 'Analysis Code' for Project Code
+“Analysis Report” for the project report
+“Analysis Code” for the project code